Fellipem1/PLCnext_Node-RED/README.md

 |Firmware      | 2023.0 LTS or higher |

 Since firmware 2023.0, Podman (https://podman.io/) has been installed on the PLCnext operating system.
 Podman fulfills the same function as Docker.
 This implementation guarantees a simpler Node-RED installation for the end user.

+Important: Due to the changes that PLCnext undergoes with each firmware update, these procedures may stop working in the future.
+If this is the case, this document will be updated.